anee127/Milestone-Project-3/README.md

 ## **Features**

 ### Existing Features

--	Responsive design and user-friendly interface.
+**Navbar**
 -	Easy navigation menu from navbar.
+- Nav logo is also a link to homepage.
+- For registered users links include: welcome, recipes, profile, add recipe and log out.
+- For non registered users links include: welcome, recipes, register and login.
+- Navbar menu collapses into sidenav for mobile devices.

+**Footer**
+- Simple footer, same colour as navbar with copyright handle and social links icons.

+**Homepage**
+-	Hero Image displayed that covers whole page.
+- Hero text in semi-transparent box to welcome users.
+- Register button is there to give quick access to users to register page.

+**Recipes**
-- simple search feature for recipes.
+- Simple search feature for recipes, with search button and reset button.
+- Recipes of all users displayed in order from first to last upload.
+- Recipe cards are stacked in grid form only displaying recipe image, timing, serving, and the user it was created by.
+- Registered users can access edit button from this page.

+**Login/Register**
+- Register page allows users to create username and password.
+- Flash message appears once buttons are clicked and redirects to empty profile page.
+- Login page allows registered users to submit details saved in db and enter their profile page.

+**Profile Page**
+- Displays registered users name as title.
+- Displays registered users recipes in cards.
+- Shows an 'add recipe' link to add new recipes to page.
+- Each recipe has edit or delete button.
+- Delete button will prompt delete modal to either confirm deletion or cancel and redirect to profile page.

+**Add/Edit Recipe Forms**
-- easy and simple forms for registration and recipe uploads.
+- Easy and simple forms for recipe uploads and changes.
+- On edit recipes page, information is kept in input fields from db.
 - Informative form validation feedback.
-- CRUD functionality for uploading user recipes.
+- Flash messages appear each time user submits recipe/edits.

+**Show Recipe**
+- Individual recipes are displayed on a page when image or title is clicked from recipes/profile page.
+- Recipe card displays the image, timing, serving, ingredients, instructions and who the recipe was created by.
+- Registered users can access edit/delete buttons from this page.
+- 'Back to recipes' button below recipe card to be directed back to recipes page.

 ### Features Left To Include
-- to allow registered users to update or delete their profile.
+- To allow registered users to update or delete their profile.
-- to allow registered users to have a public profile.
+- To allow registered users to have a public profile.
 -	To use and verify email addresses by sending registered users an email once they have successfully registered.
 -	Users can comment on recipes or message creator of recipe.
--	registered users can save recipes to a ‘favourites’ section.
+-	Registered users can save recipes to a ‘favourites’ section.

 ## Technologies